Azeved00/.files/README.md

 1. Installation is done trough install.sh @ the repo root </li>
 2. When opening neovim for the first time dont forget to use :PlugInstall to update plugins</li>
+3. install SpaceMono Nerd font (bold or regular) to have all icons

 ## Things that are missing!